Nursery Operator

 Pesticide dispensers sell and store pesticides as part of their paid employment.

-To sell pesticides you must be a certified dispenser.
-The 2 types of dispensers in Alberta are:
+To sell pesticides, you must be a certified dispenser.
+There are 2 types of dispensers in Alberta:

 Most nursery operators are self-employed or employed as retail or wholesale nursery managers.
 Some work for government departments and research centres.